Hims is stable and multi-condition. Lemonaid recently changed hands entirely.

 The Lemonaid Health Situation: What Patients Need to Know

-Before comparing Hims and Lemonaid Health on clinical merits, it is important to address the corporate context around Lemonaid Health directly — because for patients evaluating a GLP-1 provider they may rely on for 12 to 18 months, corporate stability is a genuine clinical consideration, not just a business footnote.
+Before comparing Hims and Lemonaid Health on clinical merits, it is important to address the corporate history around Lemonaid Health directly — because for patients evaluating a GLP-1 provider they may rely on for 12 to 18 months, corporate stability is a genuine clinical consideration, not just a business footnote.

 Platform Deep Dive: Hims, Lemonaid Health, and Luma Health